wintechis/energychartsRdfAdapter/README.md

 # Energy Charts RDF Adapter

 This library provides a Deno-based interface to the [Energy Charts API](https://energy-charts.info/) with RDF conversion capabilities.
+(Currently, it supports day-ahead prices for various European bidding zones.)

 ## Usage